 Reduce overdraw

-An app may draw the same pixel more than once within a single frame, an event called overdraw.
-Overdraw is usually unnecessary, and best eliminated.
-It manifests itself as a performance problem by wasting GPU time to render pixels that don't contribute to what the user sees on the screen.
+When an app draws the same pixel more than once within a single frame, this is called overdraw.
+Overdraw is usually unnecessary, and it's best to eliminate it.
+Overdraw becomes a performance problem when it wastes GPU time to render pixels that don't contribute to what the user sees on the screen.

 About overdraw

-However, the system still needs to draw even the hidden portions of the cards in the stack.
-This is because stacked cards are rendered according to the painter's algorithm: that is, in back-to-front order.
-This sequence of rendering allows the system to apply proper alpha blending to translucent objects such as shadows.
+However, the system still needs to draw the hidden portions of the cards in the stack.
+This is because stacked cards are rendered according to the painter's algorithm—that is, in back-to-front order.
+This sequence of rendering lets the system apply proper alpha blending to translucent objects such as shadows.

 Find overdraw problems